 Technology evolves continuously, resulting in potentially faster processing daily which has led to a work environment driven by this continuous evolution.
-Gone are the times when we only had to secure physical media, now we are now forced to manage online processes, and their associated security, including the movement of data – File Transfer.
+Gone are the times when we only had to secure physical media, now we are now forced to manage online processes, and their associated security, including the movement and placement of data – File Transfer.

 No longer can data in transit be assumed to be secure and today it is imperative to overtly secure that data as it is not only the smart thing to do, it is also required to comply with the many different laws that govern the processing and storage of personal information.
 Failure to comply with these laws can and does have significant financial and perception issues for corporations in the event of a breach.

 The Data Protection act of 1998, commencing on March 1st, 2000, was introduced to control how the information of UK citizens is used by organizations, businesses or the government.

 Everyone responsible for using data has to follow strict rules called ‘data protection principles’ that ensure the information is: